Right Arrow

 Computer vision advances quality control

-• Progress verification without physical site visits
+• Remote progress verification without physical site visits

-• Compliance documentation with timestamped evidence
+• Visual documentation of site conditions with timestamped evidence

-Continuous safety monitoring saves lives and money
+Continuous safety monitoring improves outcomes

-• Unsafe behavior identification such as running or improper lifting
+• Unsafe behavior identification such as running

 • No-go zone violations when workers enter restricted areas